 Different UK (CQC) and US (CMS) regulations make compliance difficult, especially for cross-market operations.

-Digital social care records replace paper systems with structured platforms that:
+Digital social care records replace paper systems with structured platforms that

 However, technology alone doesn’t ensure quality, accurate and complete data entry is critical.